 It’s a valid concern, particularly if you belong in the camp who believes that a 4 or 6-year university degree is a prerequisite for a decent paying job.
 According to the US Department of Education, inflation on the average annual cost of 4-year public schools often is over 4% per year.
 In inflation adjusted dollars, 1 year of tuition and fees has increased by $900 in the last decade.
 The rapid pace of education inflation for such degrees has led to what will undoubtedly be one of the greatest challenges in the country – the student debt crisis.

-I do not belong in the camp that feels a 4 or 6-year degree is a necessity to a well paying job, and the ROI can work out to an individual’s disadvantage in some cases.
+I do not belong in the camp that feels a 4 or 6-year degree is a necessity to a well paying job (though it certainly can help), and the ROI can work out to an individual’s disadvantage in some cases.
 Nevertheless, if a formal college education is a priority for your family (doesn’t have to be just your child), this post should help set the framework.

 What is a 529 Plan?

 A 529 plan, at its simplest, is a tax-advantaged savings plan designed to encourage saving and investment for future education costs for a designated beneficiary.
 They are also referred to as QTPs (Qualified Tuition Programs), and the “529” moniker comes from the section 529 of the IRS tax code they reside in.

 There are two types of 529 plans – prepaid tuition and a savings plan – and the differences between them will be covered in greater detail.